CliMA/ClimaOcean.jl/docs/src/leftover.md

 Virtual temperature plays the role of temperature in the computation of buoyancy for moist air.
-More specifically, virtual temperature accounts for the fact that moist air with $q > 0$ is heavier than perfectly dry air (because water vapor is heavier than dry air).
+More specifically, virtual temperature accounts for the fact that moist air with $q > 0$ is lighter than perfectly dry air (because water vapor is lighter than dry air).